ind4skylivey/IG-saver-tools/README.md

 Check out [CONTRIBUTING.md](CONTRIBUTING.md) to get started!

 **Special call:** We're planning a desktop app!
-If you have experience with Electron, Tauri, or PyQt, we'd love your input on [Discussions](https://github.com/ind4skylivey/IG-saver-tools/discussions).
+If you have experience with Electron, Tauri, or PyQt, we'd love your input via [Issues](https://github.com/ind4skylivey/IG-saver-tools/issues).

 ---